 Beyond simply checking that a device is under management, there are a million ways that conditional access and zero trust can get more nuanced and more powerful.

 First, authentication is getting smarter, stronger, and easier.
 EMM helped certificates replace cumbersome usernames and passwords on many mobile devices, and mechanisms like authenticator apps, biometrics, and Yubikeys are spreading.
-We know that two-factor is essential, but soon we’ll have systems that can authenticate users by many factors, such as their overall behavior.
-In the future, authentication could be continuous (and hopefully recede into the background).
+We know that two-factor is essential, but soon we’ll also have systems that can authenticate users by many factors, such as their overall behavior.

-With these things in place, we can change authentication techniques, app delivery methods, and data access in real time.
+With visibility into endpoints, control over app access, and a policy engine in place, you can adapt authentication techniques, app delivery methods, and data access in real time, as appropriate.

-Conditional access also helps enable lots of different endpoint management management models.
+Conditional access also helps you be flexible with different endpoint management management models.
 For example, with a mobile device, you could:

 - Require full MDM enrollment.